grinya007/recomlive-docker/README.md

 real    5m23.854s
 user    0m29.936s
 sys     0m47.922s
+# by the way, on MacBook Pro 2014 Recom.live mills 600 visits per second
 ```
-By the way, on MacBook Pro 2014 Recom.live mills 600 visits per second

 Client usage example:
 ```
 python3
 >>> from recommender import Client

+# it would make sense to preserve a Client instance as a singleton
+# throughout your web application lifecycle
 >>> c = Client('localhost', 5005)

+# now you can start pouring pairs of document_id, person_id
+# into Recom.live server on every visit of your website
+# and receive recommendations
 >>> c.record_recommend('d1', 'p1')
+[]
+>>> c.record_recommend('d2', 'p1')
 []
 >>> c.record_recommend('d1', 'p2')
 []